Restless legs syndrome

 Exams and Tests

-There is no specific test for restless legs syndrome.
+There is no specific test for RLS.
 Your health care provider will take your medical history and do a physical exam.
 You may have blood tests and other exams to rule out conditions that can cause similar symptoms.

 Usually, your provider will determine whether you have RLS based on your symptoms.